JosephKeenan82/atm-machine/README.md

 Once a commit has occurred a build is triggered in [travis-ci.com](travis-ci.com).
 A hook is added to github from travis-ci which triggers the build whenever code is committed.
 Information for the build is obtained from the simple **.travis.yml**.

-A build is then triggered on [sonarcloud.io](sonarcloud.io)

 -------------------------
 Statistics
 -------------------------

 - Number of tests: 12
-- Code Coverage: > 90%
+- Code Coverage: 96.3%
-- Sonarlint:
+- Sonarlint violations: 0

 -------------------------
 Swagger UI